- Travel and Places»

 Since most of the time direct trains are fully reserved well in advance, you need to reserve up to Katpadi in any Chennai bound trains from your boarding point.
 Then reserve Katpadi-Tirupati ticket, all through online.
 Actually, there is no need of reserving a ticket for Katpadi-Tirupati as it just 90 minutes journey for express and 3 hours for Passenger (local) trains.

 Tirupati and Tirupati West are different stations.
 You need to alight at Tirupati.
 The Tirupati West is but about just 2 km before reaching Tirupati.

-Renigunda Rly.
-Station is another option to go to Tirupati, which is 10 km away.
+Renigunda railway station is another option to go to Tirupati, which is 10 km away.
 Some long service trains pass through that route skipping Tirupati.

 - How to Reach Tirupati and Make A Comfortable Darshan